 Today, there are monuments and memorials to Gordon across the whole of Australia and his former home in Dingley Dell is a conservation park and museum.
 There is also a great deal of interest in Gordon’s work, with a society in Australia dedicated to his literary and political achievements and to keep his reputation alive.
 Interestingly, there is another Worcester link in this story.
 After returning from Westminster Abbey and researching Gordon’s life and work further, it transpires that Worcester’s greatest son, Edward Elgar, set Gordon’s poem ‘The Swimmer’ to music as part of his ‘Sea Pictures’ song cycle.

-It was marvellous to discover this link to the School at Westminster Abbey and well done indeed to George for spotting Arthur Lindsay Gordon, National Poet of Australia and RGS alumnus.
+It was marvellous to discover this link to the School at Westminster Abbey and well done indeed to George for spotting Adam Lindsay Gordon, National Poet of Australia and RGS alumnus.

 By Nick Phillips, Head of English